-Do not enable Secure Boot within User personalization layer virtual machines, as it is not currently supported.
+Do not enable Secure Boot within User personalization layer virtual machines.
+Secure Boot it is not currently supported.

 When a user logs out of a session and then logs in again, the new session runs on a different machine in the pool.
 In a VDI environment, Microsoft Software Center lists an application as Installed on the first machine, but shows it as Unavailable on the second machine.